ray-project/ray/doc/source/resources.rst

 Specifying Resources
 ====================

 Often times, you might want to load balance your Ray program, not placing all functions and actors on one machine.
 This is especially important with GPUs, where one actor may require an entire GPU to complete its task.

 When calling ``ray.init()`` without connecting to an existing Ray cluster, Ray will automatically detect the available GPUs and CPUs on the machine.

 To specify a task's CPU and GPU requirements, pass the ``num_cpus`` and ``num_gpus`` arguments into the remote decorator.
+The task will only run on a machine if there are enough CPU and GPU (and other custom) resources available to execute the task.

+Notes:

-Note that Ray supports **fractional** resource requirements.
+ * Ray supports **fractional** resource requirements.
+ * If specifying CPUs, Ray does not enforce isolation (i.e., your task is expected to honor its request.)
+ * If specifying GPUs, Ray does provide isolation in forms of visible devices (``CUDA_VISIBLE_DEVICES``)

 .. code-block:: python